 Submitted by Logan & Kallsy, Pages of Travel

 The Queen City of Charlotte, North Carolina has quickly started booming as a modern metropolis that offers countless culinary destinations, craft breweries, outdoor experiences, and interesting museums, including the NASCAR Hall of Fame which makes it one of the best places to stop on a Southeast USA road trip.

-Things to do in Charlotte
+Things to Do in Charlotte on a Budget

 If you love a good mystery take a tour with Brewed Clues.
 Similar to a murder-mystery dinner, Brewed Clues gives you a case file of clues to solve with your friends or family.
-This two-hour self-guided tour leads you around downtown Charlotte while you enjoy three mystery half pints of North Carolina craft beer while you solve a “murder most foul”!
+This two-hour self-guided tour leads you around downtown Charlotte while you enjoy three mystery half-pints of North Carolina craft beer while you solve a “murder most foul”!

-The historic 4th Ward District of Charlotte has free walking paths where you can read about the history Charlotte as well as the homes that are in this district.
+The historic 4th Ward District of Charlotte has free walking paths where you can read about the history of Charlotte as well as the homes that are in this district.

 Into the nightlife?
 The EPICENTRE located in downtown Charlotte is where the Queens let loose!
 The EPICENTRE is the center of entertainment and nightlife but also offers many dining, shopping, and activities for all to enjoy.

-Places to eat in Charlotte
+Places to Eat in Charlotte on a Budget